patrickspencer/sql_practice_running/heros/README.md

 - Which leaders had at least one follower?
 Order from highest number of followers to lowest.
 - How many times did people change from good to evil (or vice versa)?
 - Do you get more promotions (sidekick -> hero vs. crony -> villain ) on the good side or the bad side?
-- Which happens more often?
-Civilians going to the good or the bad side?
+- Which happens more often: civilians going to the good or the bad side?
 (Don’t count retirement).